airbnb/css/README.md

   }
 }

 /* Nice!
-My selector only exists one place in the repo.
+My selector only exists in one place in the scss directory.
 I don't have to dig through a bunch of files of nested code to see where my change needs to be made.*/
 ```